Sanford Health: COVID-19 and Sanford CEO Krabbenhoft

-Fairview Health
+Failed Fairview Health Merger Attempts

-In November 2022, Fairview Health and Sanford Health signed an intent to merge.
+In the fall of 2012, Sanford Health announced it had entered discussions with Minnesota-based Fairview Health, the University of Minnesota Medical School's joint clinical venture partner since 1997.
+University of Minnesota officials, state lawmakers and Minnesota Attorney General Lori Swanson strongly opposed the proposed merger between Fairview Health Services and South Dakota-based Sanford Health, citing concerns over ceding control of a key Minnesota healthcare institution to an out-of-state entity.
+In April 2013, Sanford CEO Kelby Krabbenhoft conceded merger discussions would be indefinitely postponed.

+In November 2022, Sanford Chief Executive James Hereford announced a revived merger attempt, with both parties signing a non-binding letter of intent to combine under a single parent company to be named "Sanford Health".
+The proposed merger called for each company to maintain their own non-profit status and regional brands in their respective markets.

+As was the case 10 years prior, concerns over ceding control of a major Minnesota healthcare institution to an out-of-state entity provoked intense opposition from University of Minnesota officials, union leaders, state lawmakers and Minnesota Attorney General Keith Ellison.
+Former Minnesota Governors Mark Dayton (Democrat) and Tim Pawlenty (Republican) were influential in consolidating political opposition to the merger, emphasizing the merits of maintaining Minnesotan control of the University of Minnesota's Medical School and Teaching Hospital.

+On July 27, 2023, the two healthcare systems announced they were abandoning merger discussions, citing a lack of stakeholder support.

 Centers of Excellence

 Sanford Health has five "centers of excellence": cancer, children's, heart, orthopedics/sports medicine, and women's health.

 Children's hospital

 Sanford Children's Hospital is a freestanding acute care children's hospital in Sioux Falls, South Dakota.
 It is affiliated with the University of South Dakota Sanford School of Medicine.
 The hospital features all private rooms that consist of 118 pediatric beds.
 It provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
 The hospital has a rooftop helipad and is an ACS verified level II pediatric trauma center, the only one in the state.
 It features a regional pediatric intensive-care unit and an American Academy of Pediatrics verified level III neonatal intensive care unit.

 World Clinics

 The Sanford World Clinic initiative, which focuses primarily on international pediatric healthcare, began in 2007.
 Sanford Children's Clinic Duncan in Oklahoma became the first World Clinic that year.

 As of 2017, Sanford operated clinics in China, Ghana, Germany, and Canada.

 In January 2018, it was announced that Sanford would establish World Clinics in Costa Rica, Ireland, New Zealand, South Africa, and Vietnam and expand its presence in China and Ghana.